arm-university/arm-future-skills/Arm Takeaway UK version.md

 - Debate ethics of AI and tech in class or clubs.

-What to read or watch from Arm and Arm partners:
+### What to read or watch from Arm and Arm partners:

 - [Arm’s Net Zero strategy & sustainability reports](https://www.google.com/search?client=safari&rls=en&q=%E2%80%A2+Arm%E2%80%99s+Net+Zero+strategy+%26+sustainability+reports&ie=UTF-8&oe=UTF-8)

 Additional materials:

 - [Sustainable Energy – Without the Hot Air by David MacKay](https://impactmap.cam.ac.uk/sustainable-energy-without-the-hot-air-and-a-global-calculator-for-energy-policy/)

 # Skill: Leadership & Initiative

-Why it matters:
+### Why it matters:
-Leaders at Arm are not just managers — they’re innovators who take initiative and guide others.
+Leaders at Arm are not just managers—they’re innovators who take initiative and guide others.

-Evidence this skill by being able to say you have:
+### Evidence this skill by being able to say you have:
 “Led a group or initiative to achieve a technical or creative outcome.”

 For example, be able to say that you have:
 “Organised a coding club at school and introduced peers to micro:bit projects.”

-How to Develop Yourself and Get Ahead of the Pack:
+### How to Develop Yourself and Get Ahead of the Pack:

 - Volunteer as project/team lead in group tasks.